ethanhuangcst/pen.ai/Docs/Preferences/req-preferences.md

 ## User Story 1

-As a PenAI user, I want to enter the Preferences window by right-clicking the menubar icon, so that I can configure my app settings
+As a Pen user, I want to enter the Preferences window by right-clicking the menubar icon, so that I can configure my app settings

 ### Acceptance Criteria